datanav/docs/hub/sesam-dataflow.rst

 Feedback loops
 ^^^^^^^^^^^^^^

-A feedback loop is a downstream pipe from a global, that creates a dataset that is merged back in to the same global.
-This mechanism is needed to build properies that need to be created recursively.
-It is also the recommended way to add properties that is dependent on hops to other datasets.
+A feedback loop is a pipe downstream from a global, that creates a dataset that is merged back in to the same global.
+This mechanism is needed to build properties that need to be created recursively.
+It is also the recommended way to add properties that are dependent on hops to other datasets.

 .. warning::

-    - Be aware that a feedback pipe will effectively block the completeness feature if it is not excluded from the completeness chain.
+    - Be aware that a feedback pipe will block the completeness feature if it is not excluded from the completeness chain.

 .. _transform: